 Create vector graphics with the help of primitives

-Aspose.Page for Java creates XPS files on the fly.
-API loads existing XPS documents for parsing and manipulation.
+API creates XPS files on the fly or loads existing documents for parsing and manipulation.
 It can perform different operations like changing the appearance of graphics and text strings, specifying colors in different color spaces, manipulate device configuration information, user intent and much more.

 Java developers can easily integrate all these features with just a few lines of code.

-Aspose.Page for Java provides specialized classes for converting PS & EPS files to PDF & raster image formats.
-The configuration of conversion process is easy to control the quality of images within the PDF as well as for standalone images.
-Furthermore, developers may easily supress errors if they are working with batches.
+The library provides specialized classes for converting EPS & PS files to raster images & PDF.
+The configuration of the conversion process is easy to control the image quality within the PDF as well as for standalone images.
+Furthermore, developers may easily suppress errors if they are working with batches.